danfruehauf/NetworkManager-ssh/README.md

 ## Compiling
 ### Fedora/CentOS
+If you're using Fedora 18 or later, you can simply run:

+	yum install NetworkManager-ssh-gnome

+That will set you up with NetworkManager and the traditional GNOME interface.

-On Fedora things should be simple, after you clone the repository:
+On older version of Fedora or CentOS, you can run the following after cloning the repository:

 	autoreconf -fvi && ./configure && make rpm